U.S. Stocks Tick Higher, on Track for Monthly Gains

 ADVERTISEMENT

-Shares of Mondelez, the maker of Oreo cookies, Wheat Thins crackers and Trident gum, gained 6.5% after the company reported rising sales and a higher profit.
+Shares of Mondelez, the maker of Oreo cookies, Wheat Thins crackers and Trident gum, gained 5.5% after the company reported rising sales and a higher profit.
 Kellogg, meanwhile, beat sales and profit expectations, helped by sales of its Pop-Tarts and Eggo waffles products.
-Shares of the food company were up 7.3% in recent trading.
+Shares of the food company were up about 5.8% in recent trading.

 Not all corporate results were upbeat.
-Under Armour shares slid nearly 15% after the athletic-wear maker issued a profit warning and missed revenue expectations.
-Health insurer Aetna fell 1.4% after it reported a decline in revenue and raised its profit forecast for the year.
+Under Armour shares slid more than 17% after the athletic-wear maker issued a profit warning and missed revenue expectations.
+Health insurer Aetna fell 0.6% after it reported a decline in revenue and raised its profit forecast for the year.

-And chip maker Qualcomm was down nearly 7% after The Wall Street Journal reported that Apple was considering using only chips from Intel and possibly MediaTek in its iPhones and iPads.
-Shares of Intel were up about 2%, while MediaTek rose about 2.4%.
+Chip maker Qualcomm fell 7.3% after The Wall Street Journal reported that Apple was considering using only chips from Intel and possibly MediaTek in its iPhones and iPads.
+Shares of Intel were up about 2.4%, while MediaTek rose about 2.4%.

 The yield on the benchmark U.S. 10-year Treasury note was little changed at 2.372%, according to Tradeweb, from 2.374% on Monday.
 Yields fall as bond prices rise.

-Bond markets have also been driven in recent sessions by speculation about future leadership at the Fed, with President Donald Trump expected to announce his pick to head the central bank some time this week.
+Bond markets have also been driven in recent sessions by speculation about future leadership at the Federal Reserve, with President Donald Trump expected to announce his pick to head the central bank sometime this week.

 "The chairperson of the Fed has a significant role in influencing the course of financial markets," said Jason Borbora, portfolio manager at Investec Asset Management.
 He said he thinks other members of the Fed and economists within it will remain largely unchanged, mitigating the impact on monetary policy of a change in leadership.

-The Stoxx Europe 600 edged up 0.2%, with trading volumes expected to be curbed by a holiday in Germany.
-Shares of British oil giant BP rose 2.8% after it said it expects production to increase in the next quarter and plans to restart its share-buyback program.
-That helped offset declines in bank shares after BNP Paribas reported a fall in revenue, sending shares down 3.2%.
+The Stoxx Europe 600 edged up 0.3%, with trading volumes expected to be curbed by a holiday in Germany.
+Shares of British oil giant BP rose 1.9% after it said it expects production to increase in the next quarter and plans to restart its share-buyback program.

 Earlier, Japanese equities pared losses but banks underperformed after the nation's central bank said it would maintain its easy-money measures to spur inflation and lowered some of its price forecasts.